bscs24132/ADBMS_Project1/README.md

 ## User Roles

 The system defines three primary user roles: Admin, Writer, and Reader.
-Additionally, within each group chat, a Group Admin role exists for managing specific chat rooms.
+Additionally, within each group chat, a Group Admin role exists for managing specific group chats.
 **Admin**: The admin is responsible for monitoring the entire platform.
-An admin can approve or reject books that writers upload, view and process password reset requests, delete inappropriate posts or comments, deletgroupchats, and view all users and transactions.
+An admin can approve or reject books that writers upload, view and process password reset requests, delete inappropriate posts or comments, delete groupchats, and view all users and transactions.
 However, an admin cannot create posts, upload books, or join or create group chats.
-To test the admin role, use username `alex_wright` with password `Adm!n@2023`.
 **Writer**: A writer can upload books which require admin approval before becoming visible on our platform, create notebooks to organize their writings, post writings inside their notebooks, create regular text or image posts (single image allowed), purchase books and view them in their personal library, and view their personal analytics dashboard showing graphs of book sales, revenue, and engagement's summarized analysis.
-Writers can also follow or unfollow other users, buy coins using simulated payment, purchase books to read, and join or leave (if joined) an existing group chats and send messages.
+Writers can also follow or unfollow other users, buy coins using simulated payment, purchase books to read, and join or leave (if joined) an existing group-chat and send messages.
 Writers cannot create group chats or approve books.
-To test the writer role, use username `maya_stone` with password `Myst!c99xA`.
-**Reader**: A reader can create regular posts, create group chats and link them to specific writers so fans can easily find communities around their favorite authors, join or leave group chats, send messages in group chats, buy coins, purchase books, follow or unfollow writers and other users, view purchased books in their personal library, and like or comment on posts.
+**Reader**: A reader can create posts, create group chats and link them to specific writers so fans can easily find communities around their favorite authors, join or leave group chats, send messages in group chats, buy coins, purchase books, follow or unfollow writers and other users, view purchased books in their personal library, and like or comment on posts.
 Readers cannot upload books, create notebooks, or view analytics dashboards.
 To test the reader role, use username `sara_hill` with password `Sara@H123`.
-**Group Admin** – Within any group chat, the creator becomes the group admin.
+**Group Admin**: Within any group chat, the creator becomes the group admin.

 ## Feature Walkthrough